fengyujia88/academic-CV-new/content/Leadership/debate/index.md

   preview_only: false
 authors:
   - admin
-title: Click the link to view the argumentation sample
+subtitle: Click the link to view the argumentation sample
 url: 'uploads/tragedy-of-human-life.pdf'

 tags: